sylnit/ai-backend-demo-app/README.md

 # AI Backend Demo App
+This application is a Backend AI app written in Spring Boot that shows the capability for function calling in LLM powered apps.
+Function calling is one of the ways organizations can make an AI model to use their data in responding to user chats.
+This backend app uses a locally hosted model (qwen3:1.7b) that runs off ollama.
+However, any open source LLM model can be used as long as the resources to host the model are available on the users' computer.

 ## Prerequisites
 This application requires an open source AI model to be hosted locally.
 Don't worry about it, you can get low power and memory models for test running the app.